loganasherjones/pycon_proposals/beer-garden.rst

 * Scripts are hard to discover by others.
 * Scripts are hard to use programmatically.

-**Brewing Simply Better Scripts** - 8 min w/Live Demo
+**Brewing Simply Better Scripts** - 8 min w/live demo

-* Convert a script into a Beer Garden Plugin - Live Coding
+* Convert a script into a Beer Garden Plugin - live coding
-* Demonstrate how your script just evolved to solve all the old problems - Explore the GUI
+* Demonstrate how your script just evolved to solve all the old problems - explore the GUI
 * Rest Interface? - ✓
 * GUI? - ✓
 * Documentation? - ✓